LittleGreenTonberry/Capstone-Project-Feed/README.md

 ```
 ## ¯\\_(ツ)_/¯ ##
 Class Whatever, am I right?

+## Features ##
+As a student, I want to be able to find locations that are close to home/dorm, comfortable and not crowded, with access to Wi-Fi, light snacks, and power supplies.

+As a remote worker, I have no idea....  >_<

 ## Data Models ## ((I wish I knew how to draw))

 Users types are split into General User and Restaurant as follows: